AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/private_state.md

 ### `insert_from_public`

 The `insert_from_public` allow public function to insert notes into private storage.
-This is very useful when we want to support private function calls that have been initiated in public, such as shielding in the [token contract codealong tutorial](../../../../tutorials/codealong/contract_tutorials/token_contract.md).
+This is very useful when we want to support private function calls that have been initiated in public.

 The usage is similar to using the `insert` method with the difference that this one is called in public functions.